 The first winner of the event was Steve Shaad, now of Wichita, who clocked in at 26 minutes, 10 seconds.
 The best time on the course goes to Phil Hudnell of Lenexa, who in 1997 set the record at 24 minutes, 42 seconds.

 “We have people every now and then who are like ‘I thought this was a 5K!’” added Bruce Coleman, who took over as lead Trot organizer from 1998 to 2019.

 Still, there are other runners who appreciate the different event length and the challenge of the course, Coleman said.

 The first Tiblow Trot wasn’t related to Tiblow Days; it was held in November.
 But the club members quickly realized that the event would benefit from being part of the city’s similarly-named annual festival, so the second annual event was moved to the Tiblow Days weekend.

 Over the years, really, not much has changed.
 The course has been the same every year, save one when road construction forced some changes.
-It has only been rained on a handful of years and never canceled, though one year it was delayed.
+It has only been rained on a handful of years and never canceled, though it was delayed a couple years.

 Participation has been as low as 65 runners and as high as 200.
 Once the club added a two-mile walk and Kids Run or Walk nine years ago, participation reached as high as 300 or so.

 For the past several years, they have had another organization time the runners from the moment they cross the start line to the moment they cross the finish line.

 “Always before, we were calling out the finish times as they ran across the finish line,” Buhrle said.
 “It was rather archaic, but it worked.”